guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 import {MtlObjBridge} from 'https://threejsfundamentals.org/threejs/resources/threejs/r119/examples/jsm/loaders/obj2/bridge/MtlObjBridge.js'
 ```

-Using `mtlLoader` we load the material file by calling `load` function, that similar to the `objLoader` takes the material's path as an argument and callback function where we can access the raw material file.
+We use the `mtlLoader` to load the material file by calling `load` function, that similar to the `objLoader` takes the material's path as an argument and callback function where we can access the raw material file.

 ```js
 const mtlLoader = new MTLLoader()